NBFC or Non-Banking Financial Company is a company that is registered under the Companies Act,...

 By bringing down the cost of acquiring customers and streamlining operations, it should result in improved profitability.
 Providing customers, the flexibility to create their perfect product will increase customer satisfaction a perfect win-win situation.
 Moreover, it would help banks cater to the needs of many unexplored segments, thereby extending the banking services to those currently outside the banking net.
 It could be argued that banks prefer to keep it simple by controlling the number of product variants that they have on offer and they need to manage.
 However, with the rapid developments in AI, managing this bigger portfolio of products may not really be a big challenge.
 However, safeguards both for the financial institutions and customers would need to be created.
 Banks would not want to be in a situation where the customers end up with a product that is not conducive for their business and the customers would not want to create a product that is not actually affordable.
 Of course, the relevant regulatory developments have to foster such a change.

-Hyper-personalization will offer tremendous benefits ton customer and will bring customer centricity in banking.
+Hyper-personalization will offer tremendous benefits to ton customers and will bring customer-centricity in banking.
 With the noise around open banking and API based banking increasing by the day, banks are now seen on the cusp of an industry-wide transformation with far-reaching implications in the way they approach business.
 Hyper-personalization will help banks to redefine the banking experience and reinforce their commitment to serve the end customers better.